Gainsboro Branch Library: History

 The new library opened in 1942.
 Soon after opening, the city informed Lee that if she did not remove her black history collection from the library she could lose her job.
 Rather than remove it entirely, Lee moved the volumes to the building's basement and would retrieve items for patrons by request.
 When Lee ended her 43 years of work at the library in 1971, the black history collection she had curated totaled 3,500 items.
 It was dedicated as the Virginia Y. Lee Collection in 1982, and has since been displayed in its own space in the library.

 During the mid-20th century, the city of Roanoke undertook a series of urban renewal projects with the aim of obtaining land for an interstate spur, a civic center, and other commercial interests.
 The land, obtained via eminent domain, came primarily from the Northeast and Gainsboro neighborhoods, each of which consisted of African-American citizens who had largely been redlined from the rest of the city.
 In the Gainsboro neighborhood, despite city officials promising revitalization, urban renewal resulted in 25 new houses erected, while hundreds more were demolished.
 Gainsboro Road was widened to four lanes, inhibiting pedestrian traffic to the library, which, combined with the area's depopulation, negatively affected the institution.
 Gainsboro residents were nonetheless successful in halting repeated efforts to close the branch, and in 1996, it was listed on the National Register of Historic Places.
 It was made a contributing structure to the Gainsboro Historic District in 2005.

 The building was closed from March 2008 until March 2009 for a $1 million renovation, its first since opening.
 The structure's historic nature was retained while almost doubling its square footage, including the addition of a meeting room, a space for teenagers, and a fireplace and wooden floors for the Virginia Y. Lee room.
 It closed again in September 2020 for an additional renovation.
-After receiving another $1 million in upgrades, the branch reopened along with the other city libraries in June of 2021 after closing due to the COVID-19 pandemic.
+After receiving another $1 million in upgrades, the branch reopened along with the other city libraries in June 2021 after closing due to the COVID-19 pandemic.